youyifong/tsp/README.md

 The program creates two png files, one mask file and one mask outline file.

-> python -m tsp roifiles2mask --f "eg1/*" --width 1392 --height 1040 --saveas fname
+> python -m tsp roifiles2mask --f "eg1/*" --width 1392 --height 1040 --saveas fname.png

 - --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell.

-- --saveas Output mask file name without ext
+- --saveas Output mask file name

 Optional input: